Ransomware Attacks, What You Should Know

-Last Friday, a devastating wave of ransomware known as #WannCrypt or #WannaCry spread to over 200 countries.
+Devastating waves of ransomware known as #WannCrypt or #WannaCry spread to over 200 countries.
 In terms of a number of infections, the country that got hit the hardest was Russia.
-The United Kingdom, Spain and other countries saw damage to their National Health Service.
+The United Kingdom, and Spain.
+Other countries saw damage to their National Health Service.
 Hospitals had to unplug their computers to stop the malware from spreading to important information.
+Ransomware attacks, what you should know may surprise you.

 The United States, even though affected mildly by this recent ransomware attack, should feel quite lucky compared to other countries.
 Why?
 The intentions behind these attacks and who they were targeting are still unknown.
 Choosing not to target many U.S systems for some reason we are not really sure.
 Another reason is that most users in the United States have the most recent Windows operating system, while other countries user is in previous versions.
 This seems like a win for the United States, right?
 No, on the contrary, we need to look at this as a warning stage for something more malicious in the near future.